Utah MotoTrials Association (UMTA)

 By-laws and Rules

 In Observed Trials, motorcycle competitors ride through a number of marked sections over difficult terrain while being “observed” by a scorer and are penalized points for any loss of balance which requires support.
 Riders ride slowly, one at a time, over terrain that is matched to their skill level, and the rider with the fewest total points wins.
-Compared to other motorcycle competitions, trials is much less damaging to the environment and safer, but trials competition takes years to master; and does involve a potential risk of injury.
+Compared to other motorcycle competitions, trials is much less damaging to the environment and safer, but trials competition takes years to master and does involve a potential risk of injury.

-2. The Club
+2 – The Club

-Utah MotoTrials (UMTA) is a non-profit organization of approximately 100 member motorcyclists and families.
+Utah MotoTrials Association (UMTA) is a non-profit organization of approximately 100 member motorcyclists and families.
 The UMTA usually holds 8 to 14 club events per year.

 UMTA is composed of amateur recreational motorcyclists, and has a simple guiding principle in all its operations; Have Fun.
 Although most UMTA events focus on fun competition, many social activities also let riders and their families and friends relax together afterwards.
 Riders are expected to recognize the dangers of motorcycle riding and ride and act safely and responsibly.
 Entrants in UMTA events agree to abide by UMTA by-laws and rules when they sign-up to enter the event.
 Entrants and their guests and spectators are liable and responsible for their own behavior.
 Entrants accept that they understand and are personally responsible for the risks of trials competition riding and other activities at UMTA events.

-3. UMTA President and Steering Committee
+3 – UMTA President and Steering Committee

 UMTA will have a club President and three other UMTA members who will make up the Steering Committee.
 Candidates for UMTA President must be nominated by an active club member.
 The Steering committee, composed of active UMTA members, shall be appointed by the President.
-The President will be voted on by all active members in attendance at the yearly awards banquet:
+The President will be voted on by all active members in attendance at the yearly awards banquet.

-4B.
-The Steering Committee will be made up of at least the President and 3 Steering Committee members.
+4A -The Steering Committee will be made up of at least the President and 3 Steering Committee members.

 Responsible for recording of UMTA event results, and yearly points totals, minutes of UMTA meetings, and creation and transmission of UMTA flyers and information, as well as responsibility for management of the UMTA account and all financial transactions of the club, including collection of fees for membership dues and event participation.
 Funding sources will include advertising revenues, dues, gate fees, rider entry fees, and other sources.
 Cost outlays will include all necessary costs for hosting trials events (such as awards) and the banquet, with special outlays at the discretion of the UMTA Steering Committee.
 End of year balance after the banquet should be adequate to host the first trials of the next year and ensure there is money to cover the next year’s insurance.
 The president and treasurer will have access to the UMTA account.